To see the 2020 programme go to ‘When, where and How?

 What you need to know

-We’re delighted that jennifer Scott-Reid will be adudicating the festival weekend in 2018.
-Jennifer is an accomplished and very popular member of the Guild of Drama Adjudicators.What does the adjudicator do?After each session Jennifer will give her public views of each of the plays, giving a constructive criticism of the various aspects of the performance, e.g. acting, directing etc. judging them against strict criteria.Following the public adjudication she will talk privately to each teamHow are marks awarded?
+We don’t know who the adjudicator will be as yet, but can promise they will rithDradjudicators.What does the adjudicator do?After each session, or following each play,the adjudicator will give his public views of each of theplays, giving a constructive criticism of the various aspects of the performance, e.g. acting, directing etc. judging them against strict criteria.Following the public adjudication he will talk privately to each teamHow are marks awarded?

 There are four areas against which points are awarded.